SubnauticaNitrox/BinaryPack/README.md

 A fork of the official [`BinaryPack`](https://github.com/Sergio0694/BinaryPack/).
 It has a few additional features and provides support for net472.

-> **DISCLAIMER:** The underling library is provided as is, and it's no longer being actively maintained. **BinaryPack** was developed just for fun and it has not been tested in critical production environments.
-It does work fine in the scenarios described in this document (eg. I'm using this library to handle local cache files in some of my apps), but if you're looking for a more widely used and well tested library for fast binary serialization (that also offers better flexibility and customization), I'd recommend looking into [`MessagePack-CSharp`](https://github.com/neuecc/MessagePack-CSharp) first.

 ## Supported properties

 Here is a list of the property types currently supported by the library: